 Outline of Imamiya Ebisu

-This sacred enclosure was founded in 600 by order of Prince Shotoku with the purpose of driving away evil spirits that, it is believed, come from the west of the Shitenno temple.
-Over the years and with the growth of Osaka as a city, this sanctuary became a place of great devotion for all those who have their business-related life.
+This sacred enclosure was founded in the year 600 by order of Prince Shotoku with the purpose of driving away evil spirits that, as was believed, tend to come from the western direction of the Shitenno temple.
+Over the years and with the growth of Osaka as a city, this sanctuary became a place of great devotion for all those who want to pray for business-related luck.

 From Daikokucho (Osaka Metro), Ebisucho (Osaka Metro / Hankai Line), Imamiya Ebisu (Nankai Koya Line) or Shin-Imamiya (JR Line) station